 Again, false!
 If the textbook is required, you absolutely will need and use it.
-Many students think they can pass a course without ever buying the textbook because they will not read it.
+Many students think they can pass a course without ever buying a textbook because they will not read it.
 However, the textbook will enhance the learning, and sometimes, test questions are directly pulled from the textbook.
 You don’t want to be struggling with an assignment and be forced to order the textbook while trying to do the homework.
-If it is in the syllabus as a required reading, buy it at the start of the semester to save yourself the stress of having to buy it when you realize you need it.
+If it is in the syllabus as required reading, buy it at the start of the semester to save yourself the stress of having to buy it when you realize you need it.

 5. It’s better to take easy classes than challenging ones

 This is not true at all.
 It is best to take courses that are interesting to you.
 Many students think it is a good idea to take the easiest classes that will guarantee they earn an A. However, studies show that more is learned from courses that are more challenging than a course where the content is extremely easy.
-If you are interested in a subject even if it’s known as a hard class, learning the material can be fun and taking a challenging class can be very rewarding.
+If you are interested in a subject even if it’s known as a hard class, learning the material can be fun, and taking a challenging class can be very rewarding.

 6. You can go on your phone during class